 Parents are invited to provide snack items for their child's class for one week per semester.
 This is a voluntary program.
 The donation of snack is tax deductible as a non-cash gift.
-Room Parents will contact parents to schedule a convenient week to provide snacks.
+Guides will send a Sign-Up Genius for parents to schedule a convenient week to provide snacks.
 Snacks can be as simple as fresh fruits and vegetables.
 The children may also incorporate snack preparation and serving as a part of their Practical Life and Grace and Courtesy exercises.
 Suggestions for snacks will come from the classroom guides, and parents should feel free to speak with their child's guide if they wish to provide a recipe and ingredients.
-Parents may also share in the snack preparation and serving with their child by making arrangements with the classroom guide.

-Lower and Upper Elementary Programs
+Upper and Lower Elementary Programs

-Elementary students bring their own snacks with them to school.
+Upper and lower elementary students bring their own snacks with them to school.
 Please be sure to pack a nutritious snack in your child's lunch.